RedHatInsights/insights-core-tutorials/README.rst

     <http://insights-core-tutorial.readthedocs.io>`_

-If you would like to just run the examples follow the ``Preparing Your Development Environment`` to create the environment and run the pytest, this test runs the test for the components in the ``insights-core-tutorials/insights-examples`` directory structure.
+If you would like to just run pytest for the examples follow the ``Preparing Your Development Environment`` section of ``Insights Core Tutorials Read the Docs`` to create the environment and run the pytests.

 The examples directory includes these files::